Setup Supra CLI

 directory.
 However, this is entirely arbitrary and there will be no repercussions for choosing differently.

-directory does not already exist within your current working directory, one will be created for you.
 You can confirm that the container is running by executing docker ps --all

 .
 This command will output all docker containers that exist on your machine, whether they are running or stopped.